BKWLD/codebasehq/README.md

 ## Usage

+### Exception Logging

 * 404 errors are currently ignored.
 All other exceptions will be posted to Codebase
 * By default, your "local" enviornment will not post exceptions to Codebase.
-This can be changed in the bundles config/local/codebase.php file.
+This can be changed in the published config file at app/config/packages/bkwld/codebasehq/local/config.php.

+### Deploy notifications

+### Deployed tickets via git commits